32 Smart Toy Storage Ideas

 Bonus Bedroom Storage

-If the closet and dresser in your child's room has reached capacity, consider adding a storage bench at the end of the bed.
-This adaptable piece of furniture gives you a way to hide away medium and larger-sized toys and stuffed animals inside, while also providing a place to change shoes or lay out clothes for the next school day.
+If the closet and dresser in your child's room have reached capacity, consider adding a storage bench at the end of the bed.
+This adaptable piece of furniture gives you a way to hide away medium and larger-sized toys and stuffed animals, while also providing a place to change shoes or lay out clothes for the next school day.

 For this city nursery designed by Interior Design Fair, a large armoire with sliding pine doors and open shelves on each side provides flexible toy storage.
 Wire baskets hold smaller stuffed animals, fabric bins provide a home for larger toys, and woven baskets currently storing cloth diapers and receiving blankets can transition to hold collections of small toys as the child grows.

 Pool Toy Pegboard